Talent-Catalog/talentcatalog/README.md

 ### Staging branch ###

 The "staging" branch is used for code which is potentially ready to go into production.
-Code it pushed into production by merging staging into master and then pushing master.
+Code is pushed into production by merging staging into master and then pushing master.
 See Deployment section below.

 Staging is a shared resource so you should only push changes there when